R2Northstar/NorthstarDocs/docs/Modding/mapping/MRVN-Radiant/textures.md

 control over how textures appear in-game, and the visual quality may be lower.

 The **RPAK method** requires more setup, as it involves using [RePak](../../repak/map.md) and creating a JSON file to compile your textures into an `.rpak` file.
 While this method is more complex, it provides greater control over texture behavior and appearance.
-Additionally, combining it with a `.starpak` allows for better pefromance because it will stream textures from the `.starpak` if you have a mips maps setup on your `.dds` files.

 ---